Submissions Due: June 19, 2018

 Who is eligible?

-The Library seeks to commission qualified Indigenous artists, or Indigenous collaborative teams, to create permanent installations in New Central Library.
+The Library seeks to commission qualified Indigenous artists, or Indigenous collaborative teams, to create permanent installations in Central Library.
 Partnerships and collaborations are encouraged, including between established and emerging artists.
 Artists should be knowledgeable about Indigenous contemporary practices.
 All Indigenous artists with connection to Calgary, including the TsuuT’ina Nation, the Blackfoot Nations, Stoney Nations, and Métis Nation Region 3 are encouraged to apply.
 Only one application per artist or team will be accepted, however an artist may apply individually and also as part of a team.
 The parameters of this project ensure that the public art featured in the Library should remain diverse with regards to artistic mediums, disciplines and methods, and that a varied group of artists are engaged.

 Benefits for Artist / Artist Teams